Golf iron covers can be somewhat of a divisive topic among golfers – some players love them, while other players will sneer at anyone who uses them.

 While the other two iron covers on this list are more rigid, due to their synthetic leather design, these Scott Edward covers are far easier to slip on and off, and are less bulky – meaning they’ll take up less space in your bag.

-The fleece-like material will still do a perfect job of protecting your clubs, but can also be washed if they get dirty.
+The fleece-like material will still do a perfect job of protecting your clubs, but can also be washed if they get dirty, and they come in nine different colors, giving you plenty of choices to suit your style.

 If you’re a player who hates the fiddly nature of iron covers, these could be the perfect solution for you.